EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 There are many different types of software testing.

-- Unit tests focus on testing individual functions in isolation.
+- [Unit tests][unit-testing] focus on testing individual functions in isolation.
 They ensure that each small part of the software performs as intended.
   By verifying the correctness of these individual units, we can catch errors early in the development process.
 - Integration tests check how different parts of the code (or a bigger software system) work together.
 - Regression tests are used to ensure that new changes or updates to the codebase do not adversely affect the existing functionality.